bungeemonkee/Configgy/Documentation/3-Advanced.md

 Again, we're careful to bind our configuration object as a singleton, but using this approach that same singleton can provide configuration values to discrete areas of our code without having to provide them configuration values they neither need nor should even know exist.

-### Advanced 2: Dependency Injection and Database Configuration Sources
+### Dependency Injection and Database Configuration Sources

-Using dependency injection can simplify the database-as-configuration-source issue covered in the advanced section of [Custom Sources Including Databases](CustomSources.md).
+Using dependency injection can simplify the database-as-configuration-source issue covered above.
 It will allow us to encapsulate the logic to do the bootstrapping into a single self-contained function.

 We'll still need need a simple interface for our bootstrap configuration: